Jiro Horikoshi: Illness

 Exhausted and overworked, Horikoshi fell ill with pleurisy on 25 December and remained bedridden through early April.
-During this time, he recorded in detail the horrors of the increasing air raids on Tokyo and Nagoya, including the devastating Operation Meetinghouse Tokyo incendiary raid of 9–10 March.
+During this time, he recorded in detail the horrors of the increasing American air raids on Tokyo and Nagoya, including the devastating Operation Meetinghouse Tokyo incendiary raid of 9–10 March.
 A massive air raid on Nagoya the following night, with B-29s hurling "tens of thousands of incendiary bombs," destroyed most of the largely wooden city.
-On 12 March, Horikoshi sent most of his family, including his elderly mother, children and brother-in-law, to his home village near Takasaki to be safe from the bombings, though his wife remained with him in Nagoya.
+On 12 March, Horikoshi sent most of his family, including his elderly mother, children and brother-in-law, to his home village near Takasaki to be safe from the bombings, though his wife, Sumako, remained with him in Nagoya.

 Though greatly weakened by his long illness, Horikoshi returned to work at Mitsubishi in May.
 He was assigned to the company's No. 1 Works, located at Matsumoto in Nagano Prefecture.
 While on the train to Matsumoto, he witnessed the true scale of the war's impact on Nagoya:

 Still very weak, Horikoshi was sent home to rest after only a week back at work.
 He returned to his hometown, where he rejoined his family and rested through the month of July.
 In his diary, he recorded how they could still hear distant explosions as the Allies bombed nearby Takasaki and Maebashi.
 During the war's final months, Horikoshi recorded Japan's descent into chaos and exhaustion.
 Though he returned to work at the Matsumoto plant on 22 July, as Matsumoto had been spared from air raids, he found the workforce demoralised and operations in chaos as a result of the emergency evacuations which had scattered employees and workshops around the country.
-Most of the remaining Mitsubishi employees abandoned all efforts to work by early August and prepared for Japan's defeat and surrender, which came on 15 August, six days after the atomic bombing of Nagasaki.
+He reported that most of the remaining Mitsubishi employees abandoned all efforts to work by early August and prepared for Japan's defeat and surrender, which came on 15 August, six days after the atomic bombing of Nagasaki.